13 Transforming data

 6. group_by() changes the unit of aggregation (in combination with mutate() and summarise()).

-Learning dplyr essentially consists in memorizing these terms like the verbs of a new language.
-Studying and typing a few examples of each command makes it pretty easy to combine them into powerful pipes that allow slicing, dicing, and summarizing large data tables.
+Learning dplyr essentially consists in learning and applying these functions as the verbs of a new language.
+And just as the words of a language are typically combined into longer sequences (e.g., sentences, paragraphs, etc.) dplyr functions are often combined into longer data transformation pipes.
+Studying a few examples of each function will make it easy and straightforward to combine them into powerful pipes that allow slicing, dicing, and summarizing large data tables.

-See Section 3.2: Essential dplyr commands for examples using the starwars data from the dplyr package:
+Section 3.2: Essential dplyr commands uses the starwars data from the dplyr package:

 sw <- dplyr::starwars

-To provide additional examples here, we also use the storms data from the dplyr package:
+To provide additional examples, we use the storms data from the dplyr package in this chapter:

 st <- dplyr::storms